On universal gradings, versal gradings and Schurian generated categories: Intrinsic fundamental group

-In order to prove that the fundamental grading group considered above is isomorphic to the fundamental intrinsic group that we have considered in \cite{CRS ANT 10,CRS ART 12} we provide for the convenience of the reader a brief account of the main tools and results concerning its theory; complete proofs and details are in the cited papers.
+In order to prove that the fundamental grading group considered above is isomorphic to the intrinsic fundamental group that we have considered in \cite{CRS ANT 10,CRS ART 12} we provide for the convenience of the reader a brief account of the main tools and results concerning this theory; complete proofs and details can be found in the cited papers.